Exceptional jumps of Picard ranks of reductions of K3 surfaces over number fields: General results on quadratic forms

 Therefore, $|\mu_{p}^\good(m,1)-1|\leq C_3/p$.

 For $p\nmid m$, we consider the smooth projective hypersurface in $\P^r$ defined by $Q(v)=my^2$.
-In this case $N_m(p)=N^\good_m(p)$ is the number of $\bF_p$ points in the hypersurface such that $y\neq 0$ in $\bF_p$.
-The previous case gives exactly the number of $\bF_p$-points with $y=0$ in $\bF_p$.
-Then we conclude as above by \cite[Théorème 8.1]{weil1} that there exists a constant $C_4>0$ independent\footnote{Although the equation of the hypersurface depends on $m$, the number of solutions only depends on whether $m$ is a quadratic square in $\bF_p$ so we only need to apply Deligne's result twice and obtain $C_4$ independent of $m$.} of $p$ and $m$ such that $|\mu_{p}^\good(m,1)-1|\leq C_4/p$.
+In this case $N_m(p)=N^\good_m(p)$ is the number of $\bF_p$-points in the hypersurface such that $y\neq 0$ in $\bF_p$.
+By the Weil bound, the number of $\bF_p$-points in the hypersurface is $p^{r-1}+O_m(p^{r-2})$; the number of $y=0$ points on the hypersurface is $p^{r-2}+O(p^{r-3})$ by the Weil bound.
+Then we conclude that there exists a constant $C_4>0$ independent\footnote{Although the equation of the hypersurface depends on $m$, the number of solutions only depends on whether $m$ is a quadratic square in $\bF_p$.
+So we only need to apply the Weil bound for a fixed square $m$, and for some fixed non-square $m$, to obtain some $C_4$ independent of $m$.} of $p$ and $m$ such that $|\mu_{p}^\good(m,1)-1|\leq C_4/p$.
 In particular, for any $m$, we have

 For $n=\val_p(m)+1$ and $p|m$, by \Cref{explicit_alpha}(1) and note that $\delta_{p,\det(L)}=0$, we have

 where we take $C_2=\max\{C_3,C_4,C_5\}$. \end{proof}

 Due to our assumption that $r\geq 5$ and $L$ maximal, there is an absolute lower bound for $\mu_{p}(m,n)$.
 The following lemma is well known, but we include it for the convenience of the reader. \begin{lemme} Recall that $r\geq 5$ and $L$ is maximal.
 Then for any $m,n\in \Z_{>0}$, any prime $p$, we have $\mu_{p}(m,n)\geq 1/2$. \end{lemme}